-- (i) Site inspections / clarifications meeting, where applicable, will be compulsory. - (ii) If site inspections / clarification meeting are to be held, full details must be included in the bid notice.
+- Site inspections / clarifications meeting, where applicable, will be compulsory. - (ii) If site inspections / clarification meeting are to be held, full details must be included in the bid notice.
+Service providers that are late for the commencement of the site inspection/clarification meeting will be disqualified. - (iii) Minutes of all site inspection/clarification meetings must be kept for record purposes - (iv) Any proposed Addendums to the advertised bid document must be tabled at the Bid Specification Committee Meeting for consideration and approval.